 2. Click Hidden Fields, and a new dialog will open where you can add your Hidden Fields:

-3. Click the + Add Hidden Field, then type in what you want to call it:
+3. Click the suggested hidden fields to add them, or + Add new field to create your own, then type in what you want to call it:

-Click the + button again to add more Hidden Fields as required, then hit Save.
+Click the + Add new field button again to add more of your own Hidden Fields as required, then hit Save.

 Hidden Fields must be written in lower-case letters.

 4. Your Hidden Fields will be added to your typeform's share URL once you have published it.
 To see them, head to the Share panel:

 Click Copy link, then you can paste it wherever you like.
 If you want to add information to the Hidden Fields manually, you can do this by pasting your link, and replacing the xxxxx with the word you want.

 My Hidden Field is for tracking the source of my respondents, so I would change xxxxx to "twitter" or "facebook" for sharing on those networks.

 After adding Hidden Fields to your typeform, a string of characters will be added to the URL of the typeform.
 Here is an example of how your URL might look with Hidden Fields added:

 In this example we are placing two parameters into two distinct Hidden Fields, these are:

 The “xxxxx” after “name=” and “source=” are the Hidden Fields.
 The “xxxxx” needs to be replaced with real data in order for the typeform to pass the data into your results.
 You cannot currently populate score and price variables through Hidden Fields.